Boris Kriukow

 Boris Kriukow (Борис Іванович Крюков; January 19, 1895 – March 6, 1967), also known by the pseudonym Ivan Usatenko (Іван Усатенко), was a Ukrainian Argentine artist.
-It is possible that his original surname was Kryukiv (Крюків) but the family kept the Russian spelling even abroad.
+It is possible that his original surname was Kryukiv (Крюків) but the family kept the Ukrainian spelling even abroad.

 Kriukow was born on January 19, 1895, in the town of Orgeev, in Bessarabia, where his father, an official of the Russian Empire, worked at the local court of justice.
 As a young man he studied at Fedir Krychevsky's art school in Kiev, and after finishing his training in 1918 he moved to Kamenets to teach at the local tekhnikum.

 As an artist, Kriukow focused on graphic art, and in the interwar period he illustrated over 500 books, among them works by Shevchenko, Franko, Dickens, Antonenko-Davydovych, etc., as well as books for children by N. Zabila, L. Pervomaysky, and others.
 He was recognized as one of the best graphic artists in Ukraine.
 During World War II, 1943, he moved to Lviv, where he took part in an exhibition, one of his paintings being called by art critics "the jewel" of that exhibition.
 From 1944 to 1948 he lived in Austria, and painted under the pseudonym of Ivan Usatenko, taking part in art exhibitions in Salzburg, Innsbruck, etc.

 In 1948, he emigrated to Argentina with his wife, fellow Ukrainian artist Olga Gurski, and settled in Buenos Aires, where he held personal exhibitions in the most renowned art galleries, such as Müller, Van Riel, and Whitcomb, almost yearly (1949–1965).
 His oil paintings were also exhibited in Canada (Toronto, 1956), and USA (New York City, 1963 and 1965).

 At the same time, he worked as a book illustrator for both Argentine and Ukrainian publishing houses.
 1950–1960 he illustrated up to 80 Ukrainian books for Mykola Denysiuk publishers, Buenos Aires.
 He cooperated, too, with the Julian Serediak publishing firm, editors of the "Mitla" (The Broom) humor magazine, where his own book, Smikholina (Laughter-Drops) was published (1966).

 From 1950 until his death, he was the only illustrator for the Clásicos inolvidables ("Unforgettable Classics") collection published by Ateneo publishing house in Buenos Aires: